AarishMansur/AarishMansur/README.md

-# Hey  I'm Aarish  your friendly neighborhood coder 🕸️ ̤̮
+# Aarish this side born to be spiderman forced to be a coder  🕸️ ̤̮

 📫 **Reach me at** [aarishmansur@gmail.com](mailto:your-email@example.com)